wpsh/wpsh/readme.md

 ## Automatic Deployments with Travis CI

-1. Update the Travis CI config `.travis.yml` to deploy your repository when committing to `master` and tagging a release:
+1. Update the Travis CI config `.travis.yml` to deploy your plugin when committing to `master` and tagging a release:

 		deploy:
 		  - provider: script